QSD-Group/QSDsan/CONTRIBUTING.rst

 	    git pull upstream main

 #.
-If you are working on a new feature (rather than some quick work like fixing a small bug), then it is recommended to checkout a new branch:
+If you are working on a new feature (rather than some quick work like fixing a small bug), then it is recommended to checkout a new branch (note that branch names are case-sensitive):

 	.. code:: bash